Athearn: Horizon Hobby acquisition

 Athearn was purchased in 2004 by Horizon Hobby, which moved the company from Compton to a new facility in Carson, California.
 At the same time, Horizon purchased Model Die Casting and their line of Roundhouse brand trains.
 A major international hobby distributor, Horizon Hobby is headquartered in Champaign, Illinois.

-In 2006, Horizon purchased McHenry Couplers and in 2007 acquired the tooling for several trailers from A-Line, which are released in the Ready To Roll product line In 2008, Athearn acquired the tooling for the short-lived "Tower 55" series of HO scale diesels from Overland Models.
+In 2006, Horizon purchased McHenry Couplers and in 2007 acquired the tooling for several trailers from A-Line, which were released in the Ready To Roll product line In 2008, Athearn acquired the tooling for the short-lived "Tower 55" series of HO scale diesels from Overland Models.
 Much of this tooling made its way into the Athearn Genesis line.

 In mid-2009, all remaining U.S. production was moved to China and warehousing moved to parent Horizon Hobby.
 Sales and product development was moved to a smaller facility in Long Beach, California.

 On October 16, 2009, Athearn announced that it would stop making blue-box kits, citing increased manufacturing and labor costs.

-In May 2021, the decision was made to close down the Long Beach office as Development was now performed remotely.
+In May 2021, the decision was made to close down the Long Beach office as Development was then performed remotely.
 By June 2021, all service and spare parts for Athearn products had been shipped to the Horizon main complex in Champaign, Illinois, with repairs and warranty work all being performed there by July 2021.
-The development team, sales and marketing continues to work remotely with all replacement parts and repair request are handled on site in Champaign.
+The development team, sales and marketing continues to work remotely with all replacement parts and repair requests are handled on site in Champaign.

-Products

-Athearn continues to produce ready-to-run models of diesel locomotives, passenger cars, and freight cars representing a variety of eras and railroads.
-The company sells multiple product lines: